Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Introduction

 \section{Introduction}

-Propagation-based phase contrast images have been known for millennia, e.g.~in the heat shimmer over hot sand or in the twinkling of starlight.
+Propagation-based phase contrast has been known for millennia, e.g.~in its manifestation as heat shimmer over hot sand or in the twinkling of starlight.
 The term ``propagation-based phase contrast'' arises due to the conversion of spatially-varying phase shifts in an optical wave field, namely spatial deformations in its associated wave fronts, into corresponding spatial intensity variations upon propagation \cite{Wilkins2014}.
 In a more modern setting, one has the out-of-focus contrast that is well known in visible-light microscopy \cite{Zernike1942,Bremmer1952} and electron microscopy \cite{CowleyBook}, together with propagation-based phase contrast for x rays \cite{Snigirev1995,Cloetens1996,Wilkins2014} and neutrons \cite{KleinOpat1975,KleinOpat1976,Allman2000}.

 \citeauthor{KleinOpat1976}~\cite{KleinOpat1975,KleinOpat1976} gave an early demonstration of neutron propagation-based phase contrast, via Fresnel diffraction from a ferromagnetic domain in the context of demonstrating the spinor nature of neutrons.
-Later examples include \citeauthor{Allman2000}~\cite{Allman2000}, who also incorporated phase--amplitude retrieval via the algorithm of Paganin and Nugent \cite{paganin1998}.
-For a textbook account of neutron imaging, see e.g.~\citeauthor{NeutronOpticsHandbook} \cite{NeutronOpticsHandbook}.
+Later examples of neutron propagation-based phase contrast include \citeauthor{Allman2000}~\cite{Allman2000}, who also incorporated phase--amplitude retrieval using the algorithm of Paganin and Nugent \cite{paganin1998}.
+For a textbook account of neutron phase contrast, see e.g. \citeauthor{NeutronOpticsHandbook} \cite{NeutronOpticsHandbook}, and for a recent review see e.g.~\citeauthor{Nelson2018} \cite{Nelson2018}.